CEHFIDA/subscribeform/README.md

 # Laravel 5 subscribeform
-subscribeform - a package to newsletter subscription
+subscribeform - a package serves as a subscription to notifications

 ## How to install